Studio Quick Reference

 Part has properties such as Position, Color, and Size which define where the part is located and how it appears.

-The Game Explorer window lets you manage badges, developer products, images, meshes, and places in your game.
+The Asset Manager window lets you manage places, images, meshes, and packages in your game.
 It also provides a mechanism to bulk import large groups of

 Moving the Camera